A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 3. Haleiwa Town

-Located about 1 hour from Waikiki (15 minutes away from Dole Plantation) is Haleiwa.
-Along with the North Shore of Oahu, this area is known as the surfing capital of the world!
+Located about 1 hour from Waikiki (15 minutes away from Dole Plantation) is Haleiwa Town, one of the main highlights of the entire North Shore!

-Historically, Haleiwa is an old community dating back to the 1900’s contributing to the sugar plantation industry.
+Haleiwa is a historical community dating back to the 1900’s contributing to the sugar plantation industry.

 Once you pass Haleiwa’s iconic sign with the surfer, you’ll find a bunch of cool surf shops, boutiques, art galleries, and local food joints housed in plantation-era buildings.